SmCTwelve/f1-bot/README.md

   Plot each driver's race stints and pit stops as a stacked bar chart.
 - `!f1 plot fastest [<season> <round>] [drivers]`

-  Plot fastest lap times per driver as a bar chart.
+  Plot fastest race lap as a bar chart.
 Both `season` and `round` must be given **before** any `drivers`.
 Using the command without parameters will return all latest results.
   - `[drivers]` may be multiple drivers to compare separated by a space; not specifying any drivers or using `all` will plot all drivers.
 Limiting drivers will result in a more legible graph.
-  - E.g. `!f1 plot timings 2019 1 BOT HAM VET`
+  - E.g. `!f1 plot fastest 2019 1 BOT HAM VET`

 - `!f1 plot timings [<season> <round>] [drivers]`

-  Plot each driver lap time as a line graph.
+  Plot each lap time per lap of the race as a line graph.
 Both `season` and `round` must be given **before** any `drivers`.
 Using the command without parameters will return all latest results.
   - `[drivers]` may be multiple drivers to compare separated by a space; not specifying any drivers or using `all` will plot all drivers.
 Limiting drivers will result in a more legible graph.
   - E.g. `!f1 plot timings 2019 1 BOT HAM VET`